c0d3x-software/react-away/docs/reference/styling.md

 ## Routed style

-Reactful reserves a CSS class .routed for toggled state in component using `[link]` props router, enabling fast and easy toggle state for element.
+React Away reserves a CSS class .routed for toggled state in component using `[link]` props router, enabling fast and easy toggle state for element.

 <aside cols='2'>